Lockwood-02/The-Salon/README.md

 ```

 ## Getting Started
-First, go to each of the project folders (client and server) and run the following commands:
+After cloning, go to each of the project folders (client and server) and run the following commands:

 1. Install dependencies:
    ```bash